chong12007/Monster_Hunter_Now_auto_farm/README.md

 ## What it Does
 * Slay the small mobs surrounding you.
+* walk around if surrounding dont have small mob

 ## How To Download and run the code
 1. Go to Upper right <>Code